Why is the Wailing Wall in Jerusalem significant? What do archaeologists want to do here and why can’t they?

 What do we wish for in our weakness?
 But God wants us to be drawn, that we would be teachable, and disciplined.
 He wants us to listen, learn, and grow in response to what we know to be true.
 He doesn’t want to always dazzle and impress us like entertainment is expected to.
 And he won’t use force.

-How wide were the original southern steps of the temple mount?
+Does this sealed in door date back to Jesus’ era of time?
+How can we know for sure?
+And how wide were the original southern steps of the temple mount?
 How were the steps designed to slow people and why was this considered important?

 What is the Ophel and what does this mean?
 How big was the City of David?